shiddo-tech/nestjs-boilerplate/README.md

 It will setup the project for you (starting docker-compose stack, running migrations).
 The NestJS app running in dev mode will be exposed on `http://localhost` (port 80)

-For IDE autocompletion to work, run `yarn` on the host machine.
+For IDE autocompletion to work, run `npm` on the host machine.

 ## TypeORM integrated